-- Bitcoin Futures Contracts Standardized, cash-settled bitcoin futures contracts traded on commodity exchanges registered with the Commodity Futures Trading Commission ("CFTC").
-The Fund seeks to invest in cash-settled, frontmonth bitcoin futures.
-The Fund may also invest in backmonth, cash-settled bitcoin futures contracts.
-Front-month bitcoin futures contracts are those contracts with the shortest time to maturity.
-Back-month bitcoin futures contracts are those with longer times to maturity. - Swap Agreements The Fund may enter into swap agreements that provide exposure to bitcoin.
+- Derivatives Financial instruments whose value is derived from the value of an underlying asset or rate, such as bitcoin.
+These derivatives principally include: - Bitcoin Futures Contracts Standardized, cash-settled bitcoin futures contracts traded on commodity exchanges registered with the Commodity Futures Trading Commission ("CFTC").
+The Fund seeks to invest in cash-settled, front-month bitcoin futures. - Swap Agreements The Fund typically enters into swap agreements that provide exposure to bitcoin.
 Swap agreements are derivative contracts entered into primarily with major global financial institutions for a specified period ranging from a day to more than one year.
-In a standard swap transaction, two parties agree to exchange or "swap" payments based on the change in value of an underlying asset or benchmark.
-For example, two parties may agree to exchange the return (or differentials in rates of returns) earned or realized on a particular investment or instrument. - Money Market Instruments The Fund expects that any cash balances maintained in connection with its use of derivatives will typically be held in high quality, short-term money market instruments, for example: - U.S. Treasury Bills U.S. government securities that have initial maturities of one year or less, and are supported by the full faith and credit of the U.S. government. - Repurchase Agreements Contracts in which a seller of securities, usually U.S. government securities or other money market instruments, agrees to buy the securities back at a specified time and price.
+In a standard swap transaction, two parties agree to exchange or "swap" payments based on the change in value of an underlying asset or benchmark, such as exchange-traded funds ("ETFs") or indexes.
+For example, two parties may agree to exchange the return (or differentials in rates of returns) earned or realized on a particular investment or instrument. - Money Market Instruments The Fund expects that any cash balances maintained in connection with its use of derivatives will typically be held in high quality, short-term money market instruments, for example: - U.S. Treasury Bills U.S. government securities that have initial maturities of one year or less, and are supported by the full faith and credit of the U.S. government.

-• Reverse Repurchase Agreements - The Fund seeks to engage in reverse repurchase agreements, a form of borrowing or leverage, and uses the proceeds to help achieve the Fund's investment objective.
+- Repurchase Agreements Contracts in which a seller of securities, usually U.S. government securities or other money market instruments, agrees to buy the securities back at a specified time and price. - Reverse Repurchase Agreements The Fund seeks to engage in reverse repurchase agreements, a form of borrowing or leverage, and uses the proceeds to help achieve the Fund's investment objective.